 Keep your emergency savings in a liquid, low-risk account, such as a high-yield savings account or money market fund.
 The goal is accessibility.
 You want to avoid accounts that fluctuate with the market or carry withdrawal penalties.

 Each state has its own rules around eligibility, benefit amounts, and how long you can receive aid.
-In most states, you can receive unemployment benefits for up to 26 weeks.
+In many states, you can receive unemployment benefits for up to 26 weeks.
 It is important to note that not everyone qualifies.
 If your job loss was voluntary, or if you’re receiving severance pay or temporary income, those factors may reduce or eliminate your benefits eligibility.

 In Pennsylvania, you can file online at Pennsylvania’s Unemployment Compensation (UC) Benefits System.
 Be prepared to provide your recent employment history, earnings, and reason for separation.
 Understanding the specifics of your state’s program is an essential part of unemployment financial planning.

-Losing employer-sponsored coverage can feel overwhelming, but acting quickly can help you avoid a lapse in insurance and protect you from unexpected medical costs.
+Losing employer-sponsored coverage can feel overwhelming, but acting quickly can help you avoid a lapse in insurance and help protect you from unexpected medical costs.
 A health event without insurance could be very costly, only exacerbating the financial hardship of job loss.
 You typically have three main options:

 If you are married, job loss is considered a qualifying event which means you can enroll in your partner’s employer-sponsored health insurance even if they are not currently in open enrollment.